 - Preheat the oven to 400°F (200°C).

 - Cut the red and yellow peppers in half, remove the seeds and membranes, and place them on a baking sheet.
-Brush with 1 tbsp of olive oil.
+Brush with 1 tablespoon of olive oil.

 - Roast the peppers in the oven for 20-25 minutes until the skin starts to blister and char.